 BAND: The Pogue comes with a dark brown leather strap with stainless steel hardware, with red and blue accent stitching - a great matching compliment to the Pepsi bezel insert.
 It also comes with a dark blue and red nylon NATO strap, another nice compliment of the same bezel insert.

-MOVEMENT: Original Seiko 17-jewel 6139A automatic movement, manufactured in October 1970.
-This Pogue was serviced in November 2019.
+MOVEMENT: Seiko 17-jewel 6139A automatic movement, manufactured in October 1970.
+We have performed a full service on this transitional Pogue.

 CROWN: Recessed unsigned stainless steel crown.